 “Some of these patients thought their insurance covered bariatric surgery,” Britt says.
 “They didn’t realize that they had to attend weight loss programs, visit their doctors and keep proper records to get coverage.
 There were a lot of hurdles for some patients.”

-Britt saw ways of improving the process early in a patient’s journey so that, when they reached the end, they would not be surprised by a lack of coverage.
+Britt saw ways of improving the process early in a patient’s journey so that they knew how their insurance would cover the procedure.

 To better help patients, Britt attended one of the seminars required for weight loss surgery patients at the School of Medicine.
 She shared information about insurance coverage and approval, then decided to sit in the audience and observe the rest seminar.